-Using such categories can be helpful in getting a clear picture of your operations.
+Using such categories can help you get a clear picture of your operations.
 Do you spend more on plumbing than electrical jobs?
-How much time do you actually put in on clean-up?
+How much time do you actually put in on cleanup?
 How many inspections have you done in the last month?

-MainBoss also lets you define closing codes; you assign these to work orders after the job is finished.
+MainBoss also lets you define closing codes.
+You assign these to work orders after the job is finished.
 Many organizations use these codes to specify the original source of the problem, such as